brettz9/webappfind/docs/Registered-custom-modes.md

 # Registered custom modes

+`customModes` array part of [registered arguments](Registered-arguments.md).

+If you have a general interest custom mode (e.g., `source` for viewing source code (of say HTML) instead of its output), feel free to file a PR, modifying this page.
+And feel free to file a PR if you need additional operating system modes which we aren't yet handling.

+These may be separated out into their own command line argument in the future.

 I have patterned the following after
 <http://wiki.whatwg.org/wiki/MetaExtensions>, although I'm not sure how
 policing of the status might be done--maybe some form of rough consensus.